magicbell/embedded-provision/.changeset/chatty-cougars-beg.md

 ---
-"embedded-provision": patch
+"embedded-provision": minor
 ---

-The plist content is now extracted via ASN1, instead of parsing it via string functions. (by @tcurdt)
+The plist content is now extracted via ASN1, instead of parsing it via string functions (by @tcurdt).